Skip to main content

 Your Employer is permitted to ask for details on a medical condition as it relates to carrying out your job duties, along with information on any work restrictions which may apply when you return to work.

-• your Employer will require documentation from a legally qualified medical practitioner; and
+- your Employer may request documentation from a legally qualified medical practitioner; and

 If you are frequently off sick from work: